 JULES simulates the energy exchange between different land surface processes described by Best et al. (2011) and Clark et al. (2011).
 For each sub-basin, distinct parameters are used to calculate the energy balance of surface temperatures, shortwave and long-wave radiative fluxes, sensible and latent heat fluxes, ground heat fluxes, canopy moisture contents, snow masses and snow melting rates for each surface type in a grid-box.
-The sub-gird surface heterogeneity is described using a tiled model upon a shared 4-layer soil column with a thickness of 0.1, 0.25, 0.65, and 2.0 m from top to bottom.
+The sub-grid surface heterogeneity is described using a tiled model upon a shared 4-layer soil column with a thickness of 0.1, 0.25, 0.65, and 2.0 m from top to bottom.
 In JULES, precipitation is intercepted by the canopy storage, then throughfall is then partitioned into surface flow and infiltration into the soil based on the Hortonian infiltration excess mechanism.
-JULES incorporates one of two different hydrologic models; 1) Probability Distributed Model (PDM) described by Moore (1985) and 2) TOPMODEL described by Beven and Kirkby (1979).

-In our model setup, we have calculated saturation excess flow by first using the PDM, with the sub-grid distribution of soil moisture (θ) described by a probability function (Clark & Gedney, 2008) The saturated fraction (f{sat}) is described as:
+JULES incorporates one of two different hydrologic models; 1) Probability Distributed Model (PDM) described by Moore (1985) and 2) TOPMODEL described by Beven and Kirkby, (1979).
+In our model setup, we have calculated saturation excess flow by first using the PDM, with the sub-grid distribution of soil moisture (θ) described by a probability function (Clark, Douglas B. & Gedney, 2008).
+The saturated fraction (f{sat}) is described as:

-$$f{sat} = 1 - \left[1 - \frac{\max(0, S - S_0)}{S{max} - S_0}\right]^{\overline{B+1}}$$ (1)
+$$f{sat} = 1 - \left[1 - \frac{\max(0, S - S_0)}{S{max} - S_0}\right]^{\frac{B}{B+1}}$$ (1)

 S is the areal fraction of grid-box soil water storage.
-S0 is the Minimum soil water content below which there is no surface runoff saturation excess production by PDM.
+S_0 is the Minimum soil water content below which there is no surface runoff saturation excess production by PDM.
 S{max} is the maximum grid-box storage, which equals to the volumetric soil water content (θ_s) multiple by the soil depth (Z{pdm}).
-The shape parameter (B) is initially set as 1, whereas the alternative value of 0.1 or 0.5 can be used to better represent a more subsurface flow dominated hydrology, and a value of 10 to represent a more flash hydrological response.
-For the TOPMODEL approach, the saturated fraction (f{sat}) is found by integrating the pdf of the topographic index (λ).
-Numerical integration using a two-parameter gamma distribution can be found in Gedney and Cox (2003) as follows:
+The shape parameter (B) is modified to better represent the subsurface flow (Clark, Douglas B. & Gedney, 2008).
+The parameter is initially set as 1, whereas values of 0.1/0.5 can be used for a more subsurface flow dominated hydrology, and a value of 10 for a more flash hydrological response.
+For the TOPMODEL approach the saturated fraction (f{sat}) is found by integrating the pdf of the topographic index (λ).
+Numerical integration using a two-parameter gamma distribution can be found in Gedney and Cox (2003).
+Mean value and standard deviation of the topographic index data is obtained from Marthews et al. (2015) as follows: